keybase/client/shared/README.md

 ```
 Which is just an alias to run `yarn install --pure-lockfile --ignore-optional`.

-> If you ever screw up your packaging situation: `yarn rn-packager-wipe-cache`.

 ### Desktop

 The following `yarn run` commands, to build, run or package the app: